mgatti29/Moments_analysis/README.md

 # Moments_analysis

+This repository is a comprehensive toolkit for performing an end-to-end cosmological analysis using moments of weak lensing mass maps.
+It provides functionalities to compute theoretical predictions, measure second and third moments, and perform a complete mcmc analysis of weak lensing mass maps moments.
-This repo contains the code to replicate the results in https://arxiv.org/pdf/1911.05568.pdf I am working on the documentation but it might take a while.
+This repository contains the code to replicate the results in https://arxiv.org/pdf/1911.05568.pdf

 # Installation.